DISHANK-PATEL/Mosaia_Integration/README.md

 3. `npm run build` emits transpiled code into a `dist` directory
 4. the entrypoint of the trainspiled code is `dist/index.js`.
 >>>>>>> be9f9b3 (Initial commit: Mosaia MongoDB podcast tool)

+---

+Sync test: Triggering a new commit for Mosaia tool sync.